aouriri/careful-fairness/sessions/session_three.md

 - From Rawson and Munoz (2016) “Against Cleaning”:
   - With those communities [impacted by the data] in mind and even in dialogue, we would ask, what are the concepts that structure this data?
   - And how can this data, structured in this way, point to other people’s data?
 - What distinguishes your “messy” data from “clean” data?
-Has that difference been documented
+Has that difference been documented?
 - Can the “messy” data you’ve encountered be seen in a new way?

 ## Resources